freespace/nand2tetris/README.md

 When `-O` is specified the assembler will perform some simple optimisations.

-- redundant loads where two (or more) A-instructions loading the same value will be reduced to one iff the A register is not modified
+- redundant loads where two (or more) A-instructions loading the same value will be reduced to one iff the A register is not modified in between
 - consecutive NOP (0) instructions will be collapsed into one

 VM Translator